Akuseru3/UrlShortener/README.md

-This is a simple api rout, if you add to the url, any small code, it will return the linked url if it has one.
+This is a simple api route, if you add to the url, any small code, it will return the linked url if it has one.
 For example, if your small generated url is -> https://smallUrl.com/OSPx2.
 Entering the code OSPx2, you will get the actual value of the linked url on the database.
 </details>